Meet the Team

 Theodora Scarato MSW

-Theodora Scarato develops and field tests educational resources for communities and governments, translates and coordinates scientific programs in the US and internationally and develops policy updates.
+Theodora Scarato directs EHT programs and coordinates scientific programs in the US and internationally with EHTs Senior Science Advisors.
+Scarato previously worked with EHT as Director of Educational Resources and Public Affairs, developing educational resources for communities and governments, and maintaining policy updates.
 She has co-founded several organizations both locally and nationally that address environmental health and safety concerns.
 She is also a practicing clinical Social Worker, formerly directed a special education therapy program in Montgomery County Schools, and has an extensive background working in mental health with children and adolescents.

 Sarina T. Scott, B.Sc.